AntoineKM/shouldideploytoday/README.md

 # shouldideploytoday

-This is a simple school project made with Next.js and Kitchen, which aims to help developers decide if they should deploy their code today or not.
+This is a simple school project made with Next.js and Kitchn, which aims to help developers decide if they should deploy their code today or not.
 Thanks to the [Should I Deploy Today?](https://shouldideploy.today/) website for the inspiration and api.

 ## Getting Started